 If you have devoted a significant amount of time to art, music, or dance which you plan to continue at Vassar and which you would like to have our faculty evaluate as part of your application for admission, please consult our Guidelines for Optional Art, Music, and Dance Submissions.

-QuestBridge is a non-profit organization that connects high-achieving, motivated low-income students with educational and scholarship opportunities at some of the nation's best colleges and universities.
+QuestBridge is a non-profit organization that connects high-achieving, motivated low-income students with educational and scholarship opportunities at some of the nation’s best colleges and universities.
 Vassar College has been a proud QuestBridge partner college since 2007.
 If you are planning to forward your QuestBridge application to Vassar, please complete the Vassar College Selection Form for QuestBridge Applicants and the Vassar QuestBridge Writing Supplement.
-Read more about QuestBridge at Vassar.
+At this time, the Vassar QuestBridge Supplement is available only to those students who have submitted their QuestBridge applications to Vassar.
+Once you submit your QuestBridge application, you may access the Vassar QuestBridge Writing Supplement through your Application Status Page.
+Information on how to access your Application Status Page will be emailed to you once we process your application (this may take one to three weeks).